-Posted to: Arts & Entertainment, Business/ Economic Development
+Posted to: Arts & Culture, Business/ Economic Development

 When Niloufer Moochhala and Angie Hurlbut met as Yale graduate students over 15 years ago, they immediately bonded over their graphic design master theses.
 Their focus was different from that of the other students in the program: They looked beyond the campus, by seeking to discover what made the city around them so vibrant.